Why Take a Childbirth Class?

 In a childbirth class, you learn all the options available in our current environments for birthing and you will develop strategies for how you are going to navigate the system to have your desired, beautiful birth.
 Your plan becomes your own, based on what brings you calm, takes you on the best path, and makes sense for you.

 Birth plans are not one-size-fits-all.
 In a class, you hear all the options, the ones you want and the ones you want to avoid.
 You hear and see the pathways that sometimes make sense to take when you're on the path, but don't make sense to agree to ahead of needing it.
 You learn to trust your body, your birth team, and the process.
-You connect with your partner and baby to work together in completing your pregnancy.
+You connect with your partner and baby to work together to complete your pregnancy.
 A class can also connect you to a community of parents who are doing what you're doing - an instant playgroup!

 Vera Kevic, Childbirth Educator and Doula